carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

-by yourself or any of the existing ones such as Doctrine, Eloquent, Zend\DB, etc. If it's the case, you are one step further from those who have some Database connection object but don't be say victory yet.
+by yourself or any of the existing ones such as Doctrine, Eloquent, Zend\DB, etc. If it's the case, you are one step further from those who have some Database connection object but don't count your chickens before they're hatched.

 For newbies, Listing 1 code just works.
 However, if you take a closer look to the Controller, you'll see more than business rules, you'll also see how your web framework routes a request into your business rules, references to the database or how to connect to it.
-You see references to your **infrastructure**.
+So close, you see references to your **infrastructure**.

 Infrastructure is the **detail that makes your business rules work**.
 At last, we need some way to get to them (api, web, console apps, etc.) or we need some physical place to store our ideas (memory, database, nosql, etc.).
 However, we should be able to exchange any of these pieces with another that behaves in the same way but with different implementations.
-What about to starting with the Database access?
+What about starting with the Database access?

-All those `Zend_DB_Adapter` connection (or straight mysql commands if it's the case) are asking for be promoted into some sort of object that encapsulates fetching and persisting Idea objects.
+All those `Zend_DB_Adapter` connection (or straight mysql commands if it's your case) are asking for be promoted into some sort of object that encapsulates fetching and persisting Idea objects.
 They are asking for being a Repository.

-## Repositories
+## Repositories and the Persistence Edge

-Whether there is a change in the business rules or in the infrastructure (migrating to NoSQL or changing the Database engine) we must edit the same piece of code.
+Whether there is a change in the business rules or in the infrastructure, we must edit the same piece of code.
-Believe, in CS, you don't want people touching the same piece of code for different reasons.

-If it's the case, we are technically not conforming the Single Responsability Principle (SRP).
-Our code has different reasons to be changed.
+Believe me, in CS, you don't want people touching the same piece of code for different reasons.
+Make your functions do one and just one thing so it's less probable having people messing around with the same piece of code.
+You should take a look to the Single Responsability Principle (SRP).

+Listing 1 is clearly this case.
+If we want to move to Redis or add the author notification feature, you'll have to update the `rateAction` method.

-So we should decouple our code and encapsulate the responsability to deal with fetching and persisting ideas into another object.
+So, we must decouple our code and encapsulate the responsability to deal with fetching and persisting ideas into another object.
 The best way, as explained before, is using a Repository.
+Challenged accepted!
-Let's see what you can do about it in Listing 2.
+Let's see the results in Listing 2.

 [Listing 2](listings/listing2.txt)

 The result is nicer.
-The `voteAction` of the `IdeaController` is more understandable.
-When read it talks about business rules. `IdeaRepository` is a **business concept**.
-When talking with business guys they understand what an `IdeaRepository` is:
+The `rateAction` of the `IdeaController` is more understandable.
+When read, it talks about business rules. `IdeaRepository` is a **business concept**.
+When talking with business guys, they understand what an `IdeaRepository` is:
 A place where I put Ideas and get them.

 A Repository "mediates between the domain and data mapping